 Due to the complexity of the casing designs and unique functional requirements involved, 3D Systems’ experts helped Birdstone select the most suitable prototyping process, materials, and finishing process to meet its outlined requirements.
 Using stereolithography (SLA) 3D printing on 3D Systems ProX® 800 machine, 3D Systems built both a one- and two-piece prototype in Accura® ClearVue™, a rigid and tough clear 3D plastic material offering the highest clarity and transparency on the market.

 Prototyping functional and aesthetic packaging

 In just four days, the SLA prototypes were printed and finished to meet Birdstone’s quality and realism requirements.
-3D Systems’ On Demand Manufacturing experts followed the premium finishing protocol for Accura ClearVue to deliver water-clear prototypes through a process of wet and dry sanding followed by clear coating.
+3D Systems’ experts followed the premium finishing protocol for Accura ClearVue to deliver water-clear prototypes through a process of wet and dry sanding followed by clear coating.
 These prototypes were then submitted for manufacturing tests and consumer research to validate and rate the success of each concept, and to assess the performance and limitations of each packaging option at all critical touch points.

 Arriving at the final design